mcruz206/LearnAI-Bootcamp/lab04.2-leveraging_batchai_for_parallel_training_on_gpu/README.md

 # Lab 4.2: Leverage Batch AI Training for parallel training on GPUs

 An AI workflow is very iterative.
 We go from questions, to data, to building models and operationalizing them and we then iterate on this workflow over and over again.
-As we do this, we run into many DevOps kind of tasks, such as moving from development to production, provisioning, monitoring and scaling my VMs up and down based on demand, or writing code to hadle failures and run at scale.
+As we do this, we run into many DevOps kind of tasks, such as moving from development to production, provisioning, monitoring, scaling VMs up and down based on demand, or writing code to hadle failures and run at scale.
 As data scientists, we want these tasks to be handled by others as much as possible so we can focus on what we data scientists are good at.

 The purpose of Azure BatchAI is to make it as easy as possible for data scientists to iterate as they build and deploy models.
 With Azure BatchAI, with a few commands on the command line (or using the Python API, which is slightly more verbose) we can provision a VM and deploy our code on the VM by submitting jobs.
 We can monitor the status of running jobs both from the command line and from the Azure portal.